full-of-foo/cloud_arch_containers_project/practical/kubernetes_demo/Readme.md

 Demo: Kubernetes Clustering
 ===
-TODO - describe application (what it does and what it aims to demonstrate)
+This work aims to demonstrate Kubernetes' service orchestration and discovery features.

 Bootstrapping
 ---